Making Information More Valuable: Omitted Proofs

 \subsection{Proposition \ref{nomoreprop} Proof}

 The proof builds off of the following lemma, which may be of independent interest.
 Let \(C\) be the subdivision corresponding to \(\mathcal{D}\), and let \(\Phi\) be a distribution of posteriors whose (finite) support is such that every point \(\mu_i \in \supp \Phi\) lies in the relative interior of a cell \(C_i \in C\) and each \(\mu_i\) is in a distinct \(C_i\).
-We call such an \(\Phi\) \emph{Non-Redundant}, as it does not contain multiple posteriors that justify the same action.
+We call such a \(\Phi\) \emph{Non-Redundant}, as it does not contain multiple posteriors that justify the same action.

 We say that a UPS cost \(D\) \emph{Generates Learning} \(\Phi\) if it is optimal for an agent with cost \(D\) to acquire \(\Phi\) and \(\Phi\) is uniquely optimal in the sense that any optimally acquired distribution over posteriors is supported on a subset of \(\supp \Phi\).
-Then, \begin{lemma} If \(\Phi\) is non-redundant, there exists a cost \(D\) that generates it. \end{lemma} \begin{proof} As \(\mathcal{D}\) is finite,
+Then, \begin{lemma} If \(\Phi\) is non-redundant, there exists a cost \(D\) that generates it. \end{lemma} \begin{proof} The proof and discussion of this lemma lie in the supplementary appendix. \end{proof} Now let us prove the proposition. \begin{proof}[Proof of Proposition \ref{nomoreprop}.] \(\left(\Leftarrow\right)\) If \(V\) is affine, \(V - c\) is strictly concave, so it is uniquely optimal to acquire no information in Problem \ref{flex}.
+Consequently, any solution to Problem \ref{flex} is an MPC of the solution to Problem \ref{flexhat}.
+If \(\hat{V} - V\) is affine, the solutions to Problems \ref{flex} and \ref{flexhat} are identical.